-Parallel: The plan of each model is executed in parallel.
-It can be documented by using concurrent orthogonal regions of state machines (cf. [19, p.
-435]).

-Interleaving: To interleave several plans, we must build a new state machine where all mRIs in all plans are taken into account.
+- Parallel: The plan of each model is executed in parallel.
+It can be documented by using concurrent orthogonal regions of state machines (cf. [20, p.
+435]). - Interleaving: To interleave several plans, we must build a new state machine where all mRIs in all plans are taken into account.
 Notice that we must usually preserve the order of execution of each plan to be composed.
-We can use algorithms to check behavior inheritance to ensure that this constraint is preserved, since to ensure this property, the composed plan must inherit from all the initial plans [12].
+We can use algorithms to check behavior inheritance to ensure that this constraint is preserved, since to ensure this property, the composed plan must inherit from all the initial plans [13].

-The composition of role model plans has to be performed following one of the plan composition techniques described previously.
-Later, we are interested in the plan of one of the composed roles, as it is needed to assign the new plan to the composed roles; we can extract it using the algorithms mentioned previously.
+As depicted in Figure 8, the composition of role model plans has to be performed following one of the plan composition techniques described previously to later, if we are interested in the plan of one of the composed roles, as it is needed to assign the new plan to the composed roles; we can extract it using the algorithms mentioned previously.